-The following IP guidance note Produced in partnership with Aimee Brookes of Bristows LLP provides comprehensive and up to date legal information covering:
+The following IP practice note produced in partnership with Pat Treacy of Bristows and Isobel Thomas of Bristows provides comprehensive and up to date legal information covering:

 Character merchandising is the practice of licensing the name or likeness of a (usually fictitious) character for use in the marketing of goods or services.
 In theory, that character association makes the goods or services more attractive to the market.
 For the licensor, as well as the royalty fee generated, the licensing of such character rights can be invaluable for marketing and sponsorship.

 Under the Copyright, Designs and Patents Act 1988, a statutory copyright right will arise in original artistic works as soon as they are created.
 If a character itself is an artistic work, it is possible for it to be protected separately from the underlying work.